dynatrace-oss/opentelemetry-metric-python/README.md

 ##### Dimensions precedence

-When specifying default dimensions, labels and Dynatrace metadata enrichment, the precedence of dimensions with the same key is as follows:
+When specifying default dimensions, attributes and Dynatrace metadata enrichment, the precedence of dimensions with the same key is as follows:
-Default dimensions are overwritten by labels passed to instruments, which in turn are overwritten by the Dynatrace metadata dimensions (even though the likeliness of a collision here is very low, since the Dynatrace metadata only contains [Dynatrace reserved dimensions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax) starting with `dt.*`).
+Default dimensions are overwritten by attributes passed to instruments, which in turn are overwritten by the Dynatrace metadata dimensions (even though the likeliness of a collision here is very low, since the Dynatrace metadata only contains [Dynatrace reserved dimensions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax) starting with `dt.*`).

 ## Development